Joint Strike Missile

-The Joint Strike Missile (JSM) is a multi-role, air-launched cruise missile under development by the Norwegian company Kongsberg Defence & Aerospace and American company Raytheon Missiles & Defense.
+The Joint Strike Missile (JSM; U.S designation AGM-184A Kraken) is a multi-role, air-launched cruise missile under development by the Norwegian company Kongsberg Defence & Aerospace and American company Raytheon Missiles & Defense.
 The JSM is derived from the Naval Strike Missile.

 Development

 A development of the Naval Strike Missile (NSM), the Joint Strike Missile (JSM) will feature an option for ground strike and a two-way communications line, so that the missile can communicate with the central control room or other missiles in the air.
 This missile will be integrated with the Lockheed Martin F-35 Lightning II.
 Studies have shown that the F-35 would be able to carry two of these in its internal bays, while four additional missiles could be carried externally.

 Lockheed Martin and Kongsberg signed a joint-marketing agreement for this air-launched version of the NSM, as well as an agreement committing both parties to integrating the JSM on the F-35 platform.
 The project is funded by Norway and Australia.
 Kongsberg signed a contract for the first phase of development of the JSM in April, 2009, which is scheduled for completion within 18 months.
 The JSM will have multicore computers running the Integrity real-time operating system from Green Hills Software.

 Compared with the Naval Strike Missile, the Joint Strike Missile features: